Background Check UK.

 For individuals who want to perform background checks on their partner, you should refer to Clare’s Law and Sarah’s Law (see ‘How to do a criminal background check on partner in the UK’, below).

 You can use social media to perform background checks on someone, as the information is public* and there is no cost to use most social media platforms.
-However, some social media users may prevent certain information going online that could cast them in a bad light.
+However, some social media users may prevent certain information going online.
 Therefore, this method is not the most reliable.

 *Some social media users may not have their information publicly available (e.g. private profile) and you should not attempt to access this information in an unlawful way.